 Ironically, it’s more sweet than salty.
 And it has a really rich history for such a humble bread.
 Check this out if you’re so inclined, it’s quite an interesting read.

-Easy pandesal recipe for beginners
+Easy pandesal recipe for home bakers

 I’ve looked around for pandesal recipes for a long time and this is the result of me tweaking and trying to make it easier.
 And it is.